SMerrony/aghast/README.md

 # A Go Home Automation SysTem (AGHAST)

-AGHAST is primarily an automation server - it does not mandate a specific front-end.
+AGHAST is primarily an automation _server_ - it does not mandate a specific front-end.
 All data and controls that should be provided to end-users (i.e. not administrators) are exposed via MQTT.
 Node-Red is being used as a front-end during development and example flows are provided, but other MQTT-connected dashboards could be used if prefered.

+We believe that end-users of HA systems are generally not interested in the nuts and bolts, so configuration is performed entirely at the back-end by the in-house geek ;-)

 ## Requirements

 * An MQTT Broker - development is being undertaken using Mosquitto
-* An MQTT-Connected dashboard - Node-Red works well and examples are included
+* An MQTT-Connected dashboard - Node-Red works well and example flows are included

 ## Integrations